 9. Teenage Mutant Ninja Turtle

-To turn your belly into a TMNT this Halloween, start with a green t-shirt ($8), cut out a mask shape out of felt ($9) – make sure it is long enough to go around your waist.
-Use black acrylic paint ($6) and paint brushes ($7) to draw the mouth and the eyes of the mask and you're ready to become a hero on a half-shell.
+To turn your belly into a TMNT this Halloween, start with a green t-shirt.
+Cut out an eyemask shape out of a felt color of your choosing — you might need more than one piece to make sure it goes all the way around your waist.
+Use black paint or a black marker to draw the mouth and fill in the eyes.
+You can finish the look with a turtle shell.

 10. Red Sox Player

 This is the perfect costume for a hardcore Red Sox fan.
-Start with a Boston Red Sox t-shirt ($15), a Boston Red Sox hat ($17), and use red acrylic paint ($5) and paint brushes ($7) to paint baseball stitches onto a white t-shirt ($5).
-So cute, and so quick.
-Of course, you can easiyl subsitute the hat and t-shirt for you favorite team.
+Layer a white tee under a Boston Red Sox t-shirt.
+Use a red marker to draw the stitching on a baseball onto the white shirt.
+Top it off with a Boston Red Sox hat.
+So cute, and so quick!
+Of course, you can easily substitute the hat and t-shirt for you favorite team.